Girl Seeks Father

-Girl Seeks Father (Девочка ищет отца) is a 1959 Soviet children's drama film that was produced by Yuri Bulychyov at the Belarusfilm, directed by Lev Golub, and which stars Anna Kamenkova, Vladimir Guskov, Nikolai Barmin.
+Girl Seeks Father (Девочка ищет отца) is a 1959 Soviet children's drama film that was produced by Yuri Bulychyov at the Belarusfilm, directed by Lev Golub, and starring Anna Kamenkova, Vladimir Guskov, Nikolai Barmin.
 Writers: Konstantin Gubarevich, Yevgeny Ryss.
-In 1959, it was the fifth film in Soviet Union in terms of the box office.
-It was watched by over 35 million spectators, which makes it the third watched Belarusian film ever.
+In 1959, it was the fifth film highest-grossing film in the Soviet Union at the box office.
+It was watched by over 35 million spectators, making it the third-most watched Belarusian film ever.

 Plot

 The film was set in Russia during World War II and is about a 5-year-old girl searching for her partisan leader father while escaping from the Nazis, who try to catch her to make her their hostage, and a young boy trying to save her.
 For some time, when the girl is lost in the forest alone or when Nazis finally catch two children, hope is almost lost.